furudean/sl-tv/README.md

 - a web frontend that embeds content from hosts
 - LSL scripts that open & control said embeds as shared media in-world
 - helpful APIs for parsing video metadata from provided URLs

+how this works exactly is better detailed on [the homepage](https://tv.himawari.fun/)

 ## developing